turulomio/unogenerator/README.md

 This is a Hello World example.
 You get the example in odt, docx and pdf formats:

 First you have to launch libreoffice as a service.
-You can use `server.sh` or copy `init.d/unogenerator` to your `/etc/init.d/` directory and run `/etc/init.d/unogenerator start`
+You can use `unogenerator_start` or copy `init.d/unogenerator` to your `/etc/init.d/` directory and run `/etc/init.d/unogenerator start`

 ```python
 from unogenerator import ODT_Standard